MinecraftForge/Documentation/docs/concepts/proxies.md

 public static CommonProxy proxy;
 ```

-Now you can use the proxy-field to refer and use your proxy's methods in order to any side-specific stuff, like registering renderers.
+Now you can use the proxy-field to refer and use your proxy's methods in order to do any environment-specific stuff, like registering renderers.

 To go back to the above example, here is an example proxy implementation that registers the item model at appropriate time:

-#### The common proxy (Notice that the method inside is abstract, Note #2: this could also be an interface)
+#### The common proxy
 ```
-package com.yourmod.common;
+//Notice that the method inside is abstract, Note #2: this could also be an interface package com.yourmod.common;

 public abstract class CommonProxy {